-I am inspired and humbled by people who selflessly help their neighbors.
-The woman in my previous neighborhood who laminated children's books and left them in the playground for parents to read to their children.
-My gay neighbor who looks out for the 70-something former marine whose wife died recently and whose conservative beliefs somehow don't interfere with their connection; my mom who gleans produce from her garden to give to the local food pantry.
+I am inspired and humbled by people who selflessly help their neighbors: the woman in my previous neighborhood who laminated children's books and left them in the playground for parents to read to their children; my gay neighbor who looks out for the 70-something former marine whose wife died recently and whose conservative beliefs somehow don't interfere with their connection; my mom who gleans produce from her garden to give to the local food pantry.
 (And on a larger scale, I'm inspired by people like Mandela and his incredible forgiveness of his captors and his lack of bitterness after 27 years.
-(Sometimes I pause to really consider those 27 years.
-27 years.
+Sometimes I pause to really consider that fact -- 27 years.
 With the fullness of that example in mind, how can I ever justify getting impatient or resentful towards someone over petty things?
 I just need to remember to think of this when those petty feelings make an appearance...)
 I'd love to hear about your heroes.

 My favorite vacations have all been backpacking trips.
 I love that feeling that I am totally self-sufficient -- carrying my world on my back for a few days.
 And I love how the rhythm of backpacking forces me to slow down.
 Setting up camp, getting water, unloading food from the pack, priming the stove, etc. Everything is deliberate and everything takes longer than when I'm in the world of refrigerators and running water.